shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-faq.md

 - The page is automatically refreshed, while it is opened in a hidden tab or window.

-## Why is my viewability rate with vendor X higher than with Xandr?
+## Why is my viewability rate with vendor X higher than with Microsoft Advertising?

 - What is the vendor's measurement rate?